 - 4.1.
-Before setting a precept, the council must calculate its [council tax (England)/budget (Wales)] requirement for each financial year by preparing and approving a budget, in accordance with The Local Government Finance Act 1992 or succeeding legislation. - 4.2.
-Budgets for salaries and wages, including employer contributions shall be reviewed by [the council] at least annually in [November] for the following financial year and the final version shall be evidenced by a hard copy schedule signed by the Clerk and the [Chair of the Council or relevant committee]. {The RFO will inform committees of any salary implications before they consider their draft their budgets.} - 4.3.
-No later than [November] each year, the RFO shall prepare a draft budget with detailed estimates of all [receipts and payments/income and expenditure] for the following financial year {along with a forecast for the following [three financial years]}, taking account of the lifespan of assets and cost implications of repair or replacement. - 4.4.
-Unspent budgets for completed projects shall not be carried forward to a subsequent year. {Unspent funds for partially completed projects may only be carried forward (by placing them in an earmarked reserve) with the formal approval of the full council.} - 4.5.
-Each committee (if any) shall review its draft budget and submit any proposed amendments to the council {finance committee} not later than the end of [November] each year.
+Before setting a precept, the council must calculate its council tax (England) requirement for each financial year by preparing and approving a budget, in accordance with The Local Government Finance Act 1992 or succeeding legislation. - 4.2.
+Budgets for salaries and wages, including employer contributions shall be reviewed by the Finance & General Purposes Committee at least annually in October or November for the following financial year and the final version shall be evidenced by a hard copy schedule signed by the Clerk and the Chair of the Council.
+The RFO will inform the Finance & General Purposes Committee of any salary implications before they consider their draft their budgets. - 4.3.
+No later than November each year, the RFO shall prepare a draft budget with detailed estimates of all receipts and payments for the following financial year, taking account of the lifespan of assets and cost implications of repair or replacement. - 4.4.
+Unspent budgets for completed projects shall not be carried forward to a subsequent year.
+Unspent funds for partially completed projects may only be carried forward by placing them in an earmarked reserve with the formal approval of the full council. - 4.5.
+The Finance & General Purposes Committee shall review its draft budget and submit any proposed amendments to the council not later than the end of November each year.

 - 4.6.
-The draft budget {with any committee proposals and [three-year]} forecast, including any recommendations for the use or accumulation of reserves, shall be considered by the {finance committee and a recommendation made to the} council. - 4.7.
-Having considered the proposed budget and [three-year] forecast, the council shall determine its [council tax (England)/budget (Wales)] requirement by setting a budget.
-The council shall set a precept for this amount no later than [the end of January] for the ensuing financial year. - 4.8.
-Any member with council tax unpaid for more than two months is prohibited from voting on the budget or precept by Section 106 of the Local Government Finance Act 1992 and must disclose at the start of the meeting that Section 106 applies to them. - 4.9.
+The draft budget forecast, including any recommendations for the use or accumulation of reserves, shall be considered by the Finance & General Purposes Committee and a recommendation made to the council. - 4.7.
+Having considered the proposed budget forecast, the council shall determine its council tax requirement by setting a budget.
+The council shall set a precept for this amount no later than the end of January for the ensuing financial year. - 4.8.
+Any member with council tax unpaid for more than two months is prohibited from voting on the budget or precept by Section 106 of the Local Government Finance Act 1992 and must and must disclose at the start of the meeting that Section 106 applies to them. - 4.9.
 The RFO shall issue the precept to the billing authority no later than the end of February and supply each member with a copy of the agreed annual budget. - 4.10.
 The agreed budget provides a basis for monitoring progress during the year by comparing actual spending and income against what was planned. - 4.11.
-Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council {or relevant committee}.
+Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council.